 Exceptional Opportunity: A Great School of the Princeton Review

 Roanoke College's Department of Business and Economics strives to provide Roanoke students with a complete understanding of the knowledge, skills, and opportunities they will need to be successful in a professional setting for the rest of their lives.
-This was recently reflected in the 2011 Princeton Review, which named Roanoke College among their list of the top 36 great schools for business/finance majors.
+For the fourth consecutive year, The Princeton Review has named Roanoke College to their list of the top 36 great schools for business/finance majors.
 The review was quick to quote the perspective of Roanoke College's President Maxey, "The real attraction for students is what happens in the classroom.
 Roanoke's fine faculty members create a learning environment for our students that is second to none."

 As the most popular degree program at the College, business administration offers Roanoke students a solid background in the major functional areas of business.
 This includes studies in accounting, management, marketing, and finance in order to help Roanoke students begin a competitive and professional career.